Harry felt eleven again.

 But Harry didn't get the chance.

-Then came the worst part—his body jolted, sudden and sharp, as if something inside him had slipped loose.
+Then came the worst part: his body jolted, sudden and sharp, as if something inside him had slipped loose.
 A shiver wracked through him, violent and bone-deep.
 He couldn't stop shaking.

-"Whoa…" he breathed.
+"Blimey," he breathed.
 The word barely made it past his lips, more air than sound.
 His voice sounded distant.

-"Let's get you lying back," she said gently, already reaching for the pillows behind him.
+Ginny set the bowl aside without a word, both hands resting firmly on his shoulders.
+"Let's get you lying back," she said gently, already reaching for the pillows.
 "Slow and easy."

 "I've got you," Ginny whispered.